botuhok/Woodpecker/README.md

 dfplayer can't play two files at the same time!
 So all the drums sound plays one after the other, but it still sounds very good and helps in musical rehearsals.

-You can compile all this stuff in vscode using PlatformIO.
+You can compile all this stuff in vscode using PlatformIO and ESP-IDF library.
 For simple and effective OLED library thanks https://github.com/quackonauty/ESP-IDF-ESP_SSD1306

 <h2><b>TODO</b></h2>